 China (Taiwan only)

-The authorities generally respected the human rights of citizens; however, there continued to be problems reported in the following areas: corruption by officials, violence and discrimination against women, trafficking in persons, and abuses of foreign workers.
+The authorities generally respected the human rights of citizens; however, there were problems in some areas.
+Instances of police abuse of persons in custody, military hazing, judicial corruption, violence and discrimination against women, child prostitution and abuse, and trafficking in women and children occurred.

 Section 1 Respect for the Integrity of the Person, Including Freedom From:

 There were no reports of the arbitrary or unlawful deprivation of life committed by the Government or its agents.

 There were no reports of politically motivated disappearances.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 The Code of Criminal Procedure stipulates that no violence, threat, inducement, fraud, or other improper means shall be used against accused persons; however, there were credible reports that police occasionally physically abused persons in their custody.